 Sertar County is not an easy place to get to.
 It is quite remote and far from any city.
 The nearest large city is Chengdu, which is 650 kilometers away and takes 11 to 13 hours to reach by vehicle.
 Because of the high elevation of Sertar, it is recommended that you take a couple of acclimatization days before arriving.
 I recommend going from Chengdu to Kangding (330 kilometers, multiple buses per day).
 Stay at night or two in Kangding.
 The last time I checked, there were not direct buses from Kangding to Sertar.
 You first need to go to Garze (385 kilometers, 1 bus per day) and then take either a bus or a shared mini-van taxi to Sertar and Larung Gar (distance: 150 kilometers).

 There are at least 1 or 2 daily buses that go directly from Chengdu to the Sertar (Seda in Chinese) county town.
 NOTE: The bus does NOT go directly to Larung Gar, but goes to the county town.
 The bus departs from the Chengdu Cha Dian Zi bus station.
 The first bus departs at 6:25am.
 The ticket costs around 210 RMB per person.
-The bus normally takes 12 hours, possibly more.
+The bus normally takes 12 to 14 hours and sometimes more.
 You can either get off of the public bus at the intersection of where Larung Gar is (roughly 15 kilometers before reaching the county town) or go first to the county town and then take a short taxi ride to Larung Gar.
 A shared mini-van taxi from the Sertar/Seda county town to Larung Gar costs around 7 RMB/person.

 Another option is to talk to the many Tibetan drivers that hang out each day in front of the Kangding Hotel in the Wu Hou Ci District in Chengdu (the main Tibetan area of Chengdu).
 These drivers own their own vehicles and operate an “under-the-table” type of taxi service.
 They most serve Tibetans, but they will usually also take foreigners.
 They mostly use LandCruisers or Pajero’s.
 As stated above, I recommend acclimatizing somewhere before arriving in the Sertar region, elevation 4000 meters.
 Do not underestimated the affects that high altitude can have on your unacclimatized body.

 The main attraction is this area is Larung Gar.
 The dusty town of Sertar, 25 kilometers from Larung Gar, has a couple of decent hotel options to choose from that foreigners are permitted to stay at and plenty of restaurants and small stores.